ansible-community/community-website/posts/archive/exploring-new-possibilities-with-the-aws-cloud-control-collection.md

 ## Known issues and shortcomings

 -   Generated modules like these are only as good as the API and its schema.
-Documentation may not be complete for all the modules\' options.
+Documentation may not be complete for all the modules options.

 -   Missing supportability for important AWS resources like, EC2